Olga-Zydziak/synthetic-data-generator/README.md

 The generator is deterministic for a fixed seed, so rerunning the notebook cell with the same configuration will produce identical outputs.
-Adjust the configuration inside the notebook to experiment with fraud rates, causal scenarios, dirty data options, or synthesizer integrations.
+Adjust the configuration inside the notebook to experiment with richer fraud type mixes (regular and causal), causal scenarios, dirty data options, or synthesizer integrations.

 ## Development